nschuck/replaysim-wittkuhn-etal2021/README.md

 docker run --rm -v $PWD:/home lennartwittkuhn/replaysim-wittkuhn-etal2021 /bin/sh -c "cd /home; make all"
 ```

+The figures created by the simulation can be retrieved as Build Artifacts.
+Search the latest executed workflow and Build Artifacts [here](https://github.com/lnnrtwttkhn/replaysim-wittkuhn-etal2021/actions/) to download the figures.

 #### Building the container

 The commands below were used by us to create the container.